 07 of 18

-Yes, there are plenty of sharks in the waters surrounding New Zealand, but attacks are rare to the point of being virtually unheard of in recent years.
-Surfers might be at a slightly higher risk (due to a wetsuit looking a bit like a tasty seal to a shark), but again, attacks are extremely rare.
+There are plenty of sharks in the waters surrounding New Zealand, but attacks are rare to the point of being virtually unheard of in recent years.
+Surfers might be at a slightly higher risk (due to a wetsuit looking a bit like a tasty seal to a shark), but again, the odds are extremely low.
 You're much more likely to be struck by lightning than to be bothered by a shark.

 08 of 18